Language

 Add Post-FIRE Income (pension, rental) to reduce your required FIRE number

-Coast FIRE shows the amount you need saved now so compound growth alone reaches your FIRE number by age 65
+Coast FIRE shows the amount you need invested now so compound growth alone reaches your FIRE number by age 65

 Want to learn more?
 Read documentation →